jc21/dnsrouter/README.md

 You may choose to run in verbose mode by specifying `-v` this will output each incoming DNS request and the determined forwarding DNS server.

+### Multiple Servers

+The configuration allows you to run multiple DNS servers on different interfaces and ports and have different rules for them.

 ### Additional Notes